PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         ----        ------- ---------- ----------
         TestModule  1.0.0.0            PSGallery
         ```
         Should return 'TestModule' from 'PSGallery'.
-Since searching with `-CommandName` for NuGetGallery repository, it will be skipped.
+Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

     * When the package exists in the second repository (NuGetGallery), but not the first (PSGallery):
         ```
-        Find-PSResource: Package with CommandName 'Get-TargetResource' could not be found in any registered repositories.
+        Find-PSResource: Package with CommandName 'Get-MyCommand1' could not be found in any registered repositories.
         ```
-        Since searching with `-CommandName` for NuGetGallery repository, it will be skipped.
+        Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

     * When the package exists in neither repository:
         ```
-        Find-PSResource: Package with CommandName 'Get-TargetResource' could not be found in any registered repositories.
+        Find-PSResource: Package with CommandName 'Get-MyCommand1' could not be found in any registered repositories.
         ```
-        Since searching with `-CommandName` for NuGetGallery repository, it will be skipped.
+        Since searching with `-CommandName` for NuGetGallery repository is not supported, it will be skipped.

     * When the package exists in both repositories and multiple existing Command names are specified: